HareenaChowdary/Book-Exchange-Club/README.md

 # Book Exchange Club

 ## Overview
-The **Book Exchange Club API** is a robust backend service designed for the **Book Exchange Club** web application.
+The **Book Exchange Club** is a robust backend service designed for the **Book Exchange Club** web application.
 This API facilitates seamless book exchanges between users without monetary transactions, ensuring a structured and reliable system for managing book listings, user interactions, and exchange requests.

 ## Features
 - **Custom API**: Built with **Python Flask**, delivering essential book information such as title, author, description, and cover image in JSON format.